 A clothing line business plan is a crucial (and often forgotten step) that is needed for creating a clothing line.
 The plan will help you define and streamline both your long term and short term goals.
 It will also help you set a path to reach those goals.
 Not only does a business plan help you by setting a road map, but it also shows suppliers, investors, and other businesses that you are serious about your company by having a profitable plan of action.

 As a bonus to this guide, I use my brand, virtue + vice, to give step by step examples, and show you how it's done.
 And, there's more, I have a free downloadable template to help you get started!

 A Business Plan Is A Living Document

-One of the most common mistakes I see founders making when setting up a clothing company is that they will write their business plan, launch their product, and then never look at it again.
+One of the most common mistakes I see founders making is that they will write their business plan, launch their product, and then never look at it again.
 Please don't do this.
 A clothing line business plan is a living document.
 You should use it to check in with yourself and make sure that you are meeting your goals.
 You can also make changes to it as your business changes.

 As we all know, we can plan, and plan, and plan, but we can not plan for the chaos of life happening.
 So, as situations change, go back, update your plan, and re-strategize.

 Keeping your business plan handy even after your launch will set you up for accountability and success.

 Lastly, before we get started I am going to warn you.
 Making a clothing line is a lot of fun.
 But, it's also a lot of work, and (unfortunately) writing this business plan is the work portion of the job.

 How To Write A Clothing Line Business Plan